shrivastavasatyam/Word-Count-Map-Reduce/README.md

 Execution
 ---------
-Following are the general steps of execution used for implementing the project and answer the questions in the HW1 report:
+Following are the general steps of execution used for implementing the project:

 1) Clone the project's GitHub repository or unzip the project files into Visual Studio Code (or any preferred IDE).